1E Platform module requirements

 1E NightWatchman Agent

-If you are deploying WakeUp as part of a NightWatchman Enterprise power management solution then you will also need to consider 1E NightWatchman Agent requirements.
+If you are deploying WakeUp as part of a NightWatchman Enterprise power management solution, then you will also need to consider the 1E NightWatchman Agent requirements.
+Refer to Detailed requirements.

 Firewall Ports